 Their conclusion?
 “The bottom line is that half of today’s households will not have enough retirement income to maintain their pre-retirement standard of living, even if they work to age 65 and annuitize all their financial assets, including the receipts from a reverse mortgage on their homes.”

-Jump down to see average retirement income numbers for 2021.
+Jump down to see average projected retirement income numbers for 2022.
 Or, use the NewRetirement Planner to calculate your own retirement income, assess if it is enough, and learn about moves to make now so you can feel great about your financial future.

 The numbers you will review below represent both mean (average) and median income.
-Median is always lower and is closer to the reality for most households of retirement age.
+Median income is closer to the reality for most households of retirement age.

 Here are the differences:

-In fact, mean (average) is even less meaningful in 2021 than ever before.
+In fact, mean (average) is particularly meaningless in 2022.
 Wealthy households have largely gotten wealthier over the last year.
-And poor households have largely gotten poorer as many of the lowest-earning households went from low wages to no job or income at all.
+And, poor households have mostly simply held on.
+Many of the lowest-earning households went from low wages to no job or income at all.

 Median is probably more representative now with increasingly divergent income levels.

 Reporting on average retirement income can be tricky.
 The best income data does not include information about whether someone is officially “retired” or not.
 Retirement has no official definition — with many “retirees” still working.
 Retirement is more of a mindset these days.
 However, for these purposes, we’ll start with statistics for those over 65.